gir-ish/AutismUI/README.md

 # Project Title
 AUTISM DETECTIO FROM VOICE

-## Description

-Provide a brief description of your project here.
-For example, describe its purpose, functionality, and any notable features.

 ## Access the File

-You can access the file using the following link:
+You can access the model using the following link:

 [Download the File](https://drive.google.com/file/d/1Q8DwjPlIaD1S5snh4hNINLt0NdHlYhd0/view?usp=sharing)